Cassava: Toxicity

 Societies that traditionally eat cassava generally understand that processing (soaking, cooking, fermentation, etc.) is necessary to avoid getting sick.
 Brief soaking (four hours) of cassava is not sufficient, but soaking for 18–24 hours can remove up to half the level of cyanide.
 Drying may not be sufficient, either.

 In many West African regions, especially Nigeria, bitter cassava roots are traditionally detoxified in a lengthy process.
 The roots are peeled and grated.
-The moist pulp is soaked (or “retted”) in water for 48 to 72 hours to initiate spontaneous fermentation.
+The moist pulp is soaked (or "retted") in water for 48 to 72 hours to initiate spontaneous fermentation.
 During this period endogenous linamarase acts on linamarin and lotaustralin; the resulting hydrogen cyanide dissolves or volatilises, reducing the cyanogenic potential by 85 – 99 %.

 After soaking, the mash is pressed to expel liquid and boiled, roasted, or toasted to make foods such as gari, fufu, and lafun, further lowering residual cyanide to within the WHO safe limit of 10 mg HCN kg⁻¹.

 For some smaller-rooted, sweet varieties, cooking is sufficient to eliminate all toxicity.
 The cyanide is carried away in the processing water and the amounts produced in domestic consumption are too small to have environmental impact.
 The larger-rooted, bitter varieties used for production of flour or starch must be processed to remove the cyanogenic glucosides.
 The large roots are peeled and then ground into flour, which is then soaked in water, squeezed dry several times, and toasted.
 The starch grains that flow with the water during the soaking process are also used in cooking.
 The flour is used throughout South America and the Caribbean.
 Industrial production of cassava flour, even at the cottage level, may generate enough cyanide and cyanogenic glycosides in the effluents to have a severe environmental impact.

 Uses

 Food and drink

 There are many ways of cooking cassava.
 It has to be prepared correctly to remove its toxicity.
-The root of the sweet variety is mild to the taste, like potatoes; Jewish households sometimes use it in cholent.
+The root of the sweet variety is mild to the taste, like potatoes; In Brazil, farofa, a dry meal made from cooked powdered cassava, is roasted in butter, eaten as a side dish, or sprinkled on other food.
+Jewish households sometimes use it in cholent.
 It can be made into a flour that is used in breads, cakes and cookies.
-In Brazil, farofa, a dry meal made from cooked powdered cassava, is roasted in butter, eaten as a side dish, or sprinkled on other food.
-In Taiwanese culture, later spread to the United States, cassava "juices" are dried to a fine powder and used to make tapioca, a popular starch used to make bubbles, a chewy topping in bubble tea.
+In Taiwanese culture, later spread to the United States, cassava "juices" are dried to a fine powder and used to make tapioca, a popular starch used to make bubbles (tapioca pearl), a chewy topping in bubble tea.
+Haitian bambouri and Jamaican bammy are blended Caribbean food traditions, combining Indigenous Caribbean cassava-based cooking with African cultural practices.